WizardofO/Capstone2_GUI_App_Development_9_26_2025/PHISHINGDETECTOR_ML/README.md

 - You may need to adjust CORS settings in the Flask app if you encounter any issues with requests from the extension.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MMDC License 2025.